tmbuza/imap-sample-metadata/docs/index.md

 <br>
 <br>

-In this chapter, we explore the significance of microbiome sample metadata, shedding light on its crucial role in extracting meaningful insights from microbiome datasets.
-In addition to theoretical insights, we'll provide hands-on demonstrations.
-Learn how to download Sequence Read Archive (SRA) metadata, gaining practical experience in obtaining detailed information about microbiome samples.
-We will also guide you through the exploration of associated fixed and experimental variables, showcasing how to navigate and interpret these critical components.
-Let's dive into the fundamentals of microbiome sample metadata to enhance the depth of your analysis.
+## Navigating microbiome sample metadata {-}
+In this chapter, delve into the essential realm of microbiome sample metadata.
+Uncover its pivotal role in extracting meaningful insights from microbiome datasets through both theoretical understanding and hands-on demonstrations.
+Gain practical experience by learning how to download Sequence Read Archive (SRA) metadata, obtaining detailed information about microbiome samples.
+We will guide you through the exploration of associated fixed and experimental variables, demonstrating how to navigate and interpret these critical components.
+Let's dive into the fundamentals of microbiome sample metadata, enhancing the depth of your analysis.
 Happy exploring!